-Title of each class Trading Symbol(s) Name of each exchange on which registered

-Series B common shares, in SQM

-the form of American

-Depositary Shares each New York Stock Exchange

-representing one Series B

-share

-Securities registered or to be registered pursuant to Section 12(g) of the Act:

-None

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-None

-Indicate the number of outstanding shares of each of the issuer's classes of capital stock or common stock as of the close of business covered by the annual report.

-Series A Common Shares 142,819,552 Series B Common Shares 120,376,972

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes □ No ⊠

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted, electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Emerginggrowth company \square

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards † provided pursuant to Section 13(a) of the Exchange Act. □
+Title of each class Trading Symbol(s) Name of each exchange on which registered Series B common shares, in the form of American Depositary Shares each representing one Series B share SQM New York Stock Exchange Securities registered or to be registered pursuant to None Section 12(g) of the Act: Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None Indicate the number of outsta common stock as of the close S of the issuer's classes of capital stock or the annual report.
+S Series A Common Share es 142,819,552 S Series B Common Share s 120,376,972 required to file reports pursu 1934.
+Yes □ No ⊠ Indicate by check mark wheth Section 13 or 15(d) of the Sec transition report, indicant to Section 13 or 15 her the registrant (1) hurities Exchange Act of cate by check mark if the registrant is not 5(d) of the Securities Exchange Act of has filed all reports required to be filed by of 1934 during the preceding 12 months (or hired to file such reports), and (2) has been lays.
+Yes 🗵 No 🗆 Data File required to be subn nitted pursuant to Rul such shorter period tha submitted, electronically every Interactive e 405 of Regulation S-T during the at the registrant was required to submit non-accelerated filer, or an en merging growth comp large accelerated filer, an accelerated filer, a any.
+See the definitions of "large accelerated ompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Accelerated filer growth compa Non-accelerated filer \square Emerging any \square GAAP, indicate by check man rk if the registrant has y new or revised finan nancial statements in accordance with U.S. selected not to use the extended transition icial accounting standards † provided

-[†] The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.
-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:
+† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.